EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-multiply all effects that change the turnover rates [k]
+Combines all effects that change the turnover rates by multiplication.

 **Parameters**
 - None